Resources

 How is the Plain Writing Act of 2010 (also known as the Plain Language Act) enforced for federal agencies?

 The Plain Writing Act of 2010 does not have an enforcement component.
 Non compliant agencies are not fined or punished, but every year the Center for Plain Language reviews federal department and agency websites to evaluate how well agencies follow the Plain Writing Act.
 See how agencies implemented the Plain Language Guidelines, or not: 2022 Federal Plain Language Report Card.
-Contact me if you want to improve your agency grade.
+Contact us if you want to improve your agency grade.

 What are the most important plain language resources?